 M.A. students will need access to computing resources, especially statistical software, while enrolled in the program.
 Most students use personal laptops, but computer labs are also available throughout campus.
 The closest locations are at RLP 1.110, RLP 3.104, the 2nd floor of JGB, PCL 2.200, and FAC 101B.
-A complete list of campus computer labs is available online.
+A complete list of campus computer labs is available here.
+Additionally, students may print, copy, and/or scan at any campus UT Print location.